ftmsemu/making_a_dumb_hometrainer_smart/README.md

 it is self-evident to send multiple bytes at once, and this is also what the library does.
 But if my handler just *ignores* those additional bytes and only sends the first one, it is evident the overall sequence looked very wrong.
-Several facepalms later I

 ![](.//media/image53.jpeg){width="1.5479166666666666in"
+height="1.4895833333333333in"}

-height="1.4895833333333333in"}managed to get it right and finally saw a nice \"Hello world\" string displayed on my OLED.
+Several facepalms later I managed to get it right and finally saw a nice \"Hello world\" string displayed on my OLED.
 From that moment on I could forget about \"porting\" the library and concentrate on the actual usage of it.
 I made a quick layout for all relevant data to be displayed